On-the-Fly Shortest Path QGIS plugin

 You can press the ConfigureConfigure button button to enter the Configuration dialog.
 For detailed explanation of the configuration parameters, visit the Configuration section.

 You can press the HelpHelp button button to present the content of the help page.
 This is a simplified help page, without images, available when there is no internet connection.
-If an internet connection is available, click on the hyperlinks to gain acces to the full online documentation.
+If an internet connection is available, click on the hyperlinks to gain access to the full online documentation.

 Length measurements